pieter-degroote/UltimateKEYS/README.md

 ## MSKLC integration (Windows)

-An MSKLC source file is available for integration on Windows OSes (although not recommended on Windows 10 and not recommended in a production environment).
+An MSKLC source file is available for integration on Windows OSes (although not recommended on Windows 10 and/or in a production environment).

 ## XKB integration (Linux)